Holding their Attention: Tips and Tricks for Teachers

 An Easter Bible Lesson

 By Joanna McFarland The Bible is God’s Word.
 In it we learn so much about Him and His plan for the whole world.
 The Bible is split into 2 parts: The Old Testament and the New Testament.
 In the Old Testament, we learn that, from the beginning of time (creation), God was there.
 He made mankind and, even though they broke His commandments and deserved to die, He still loved them and desired to provide a substitution.
 Sacrificing a lamb was the only way this substitution would work.
 God tells us that the punishment for sin is death (Romans 6:23).
-It was not until the ...
+It was not ...

 Read More